Electric Forklift Trucks

 Related read: 6 Key Advantages of Electric-Powered Forklift Trucks

-The term ‘electric forklift’ can describe any battery-powered forklift truck, including hybrid models.
+The term ‘electric forklift truck’ can describe any battery-powered forklift truck, including hybrid models.

 There is a wide range of different types of electric forklifts available on the market, from counterbalance trucks and order pickers to pallet trucks, reach trucks and stackers.
 As a result, each electric truck has its own features and benefits, as well as specific, suitable applications.